mdklatt/serial-php/doc/tutorial.md

 a field is missing from a data record the Writer will use the default value for that field (`null` is encoded as a blank field).
-For input a default value can be anything, but for output it should be type-compatible, e.g. ''M'' would be output as ''0'' for an `IntType`, which is probably not what is wanted.
+For input a default value can be anything, but for output it should be type-compatible, e.g. ''M'' would be output as ''0'' for an `IntField`, which is probably not what is wanted.
 Fields in the record that do not have a field definition are ignored.

 With some minor modifications the field definitions used for reading the sample